3D human–computer interaction: Google Tango Devices

 The Tango Platform is an augmented reality computing platform, developed and authored by the Advanced Technology and Projects (ATAP), a skunkworks division of Google.
 It uses computer vision and internal sensors (like gyroscopes) to enable mobile devices, such as smartphones and tablets, to detect their position relative to the world around them without using GPS or other external signals.
-It can therefore be used to provide 6-DOF input which can also be combined with its multi-touch screen.
+It can therefore be used to provide 6-DOF input.
 The Google Tango devices can be seen as more integrated solutions than the early prototypes combining spatially-tracked devices with touch-enabled-screens for 3D environments.